 We limited our analysis to non-CDPs with a population greater than 6,000 people.
 That left us with 8 cities.

 Finally, we ranked each city based on the HHI with a lower score being more diverse than a high score.
-Winooski took the distinction of being the most diverse, while Barre was the least diverse city.
+Winooski took the distinction of being the most diverse, while Rutland was the least diverse city.
 You can download the data here.

 Read on for more information on how the cities in Vermont ranked for diversity or, for a more general take on diversity in america, head over to our ranking of the most diverse cities in America.